circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 {: #images-using-xcode-111-and-earlier }
 {:.no_toc}

-Images using macOS 10.14 and earlier (Xcode 11.1 and earlier) have both `chruby` and [the auto-switcher](https://github.com/postmodern/chruby#auto-switching) enabled by default.

-To specify a version of Ruby to use, there are two options.
-You can [create a file named `.ruby-version` and commit it to your repository, as documented by `chruby`](https://github.com/postmodern/chruby#auto-switching).
+To specify a version of Ruby to use, you can [create a file named `.ruby-version`, as documented by `chruby`](https://github.com/postmodern/chruby#auto-switching).
+This can be done from a job step, for example:

-If you do not want to commit a `.ruby-version` file to source control, then you can create the file from a job step:

 ```yaml
 # ...